openstreetmap/osmdbt/man/osmdbt.md

 If an error happened parsing the information from the database, the action will be set to `X` and an error message added to the line.
 This should never happen.

-XXX Missing documentation here on handling of redactions

 # SEE ALSO